kevintuhumury/dashing-errbit/README.md

 It's all pretty self explanatory, but let's go through the available configuration settings.
 We'll start at the bottom with `base_uri` and `date_format`.
 The `base_uri` is basically the URL of your Errbit server. `date_format` is used to format the date of the last occurred error.
 By default it will output something like the following: `26/09/13 18:01`.

 The important part (besides the `base_uri`) of the configuration file is the `projects` element.
 You can add as many projects as you want, since the widget will 'slide' through them.

-Each project needs an Errbit API key.
+As you can see, each project needs an Errbit API key.
 You can find them on each project page of your Errbit instance.
-Just login to your Errbit server, go to the project page of which you want to show the unresolved errors in this widget and the API key should be right below the project title (at the top of the page).
+Just login to your Errbit server, go to the project page of which you want to show the unresolved errors in this widget.
+The API key should be right below the project title (at the top of the page).

 ## Copyright